-The Ergon Ensemble has participated in prestigious festivals in Greece and abroad, including the Herrenhausen Art Festival (Hannover), Documenta (Kassel), Suså (Denmark), the International Pharos Contemporary Music Festival (Cyprus), the Bigli New Music Festival (Istanbul), SNF Nostos (Athens) and the Athens Festival.
-In Greece, the Ergon performs regularly at the Megaron Athens Concert Hall, the S. Niarchos Foundation Cultural Center and the Onassis Cultural Center, and frequently collaborates with the Greek National Opera on contemporary opera and musical theater productions.
-Major projects have included The Book of Disquiet (Michel van der Aa), Madness (works by Thomas Larcher, Peter Maxwell Davies and Iannis Xenakis), Icones (Peter Maxwell Davies), Tribute to Claude Vivier, Alternativa, Minas Borboudakis' "Z", Music for Silent Films.
+Ergon Ensemble's performances have graced renowned venues and festivals across the globe, including the illustrious Wien Konzerthaus, the Herrenhausen Art Festival in Hannover, Documenta in Kassel, Suså in Denmark, the International Pharos Contemporary Music Festival in Cyprus, the Bigli New Music Festival in Istanbul, SNF Nostos in Athens, and the Athens Festival.
+In Greece, Ergon regularly dazzles audiences at distinguished venues such as the Megaron Athens Concert Hall, the S. Niarchos Foundation Cultural Center, and the Onassis Cultural Center.
+Furthermore, the ensemble frequently collaborates with the Greek National Opera, bringing contemporary opera and musical theater productions to life.

 Notable projects in Ergon Ensemble's repertoire encompass a wide array of experiences, from Michel van der Aa's "The Book of Disquiet" to the mesmerizing "Madness," featuring works by Thomas Larcher, Peter Maxwell Davies, and Iannis Xenakis.
 "Icones" by Peter Maxwell Davies, a heartfelt "Tribute to Claude Vivier," "Alternativa," Minas Borboudakis' evocative "Z," and captivating "Music for Silent Films”.